 Vinyl Roof Installation Goes Right to the Bottom Line of Canadian Dairy Farm

-The vinyl roof ended up providing not only energy savings, but also unexpected results.
-Within a week, Wynker made a startling discovery: his herd's milk production increased to the point where the holding tank overflowed.
+The white vinyl roof ended up providing not only energy savings, but also unexpected results.
+Within a week, Wynker made a startling discovery: his herd’s milk production increased to the point where the holding tank overflowed.
 Over time, Wynker experienced a 10-15 percent increase in milk production, even with removing six cows from his herd.

 Why the increased milk?
-The white vinyl roofing system had created a more comfortable environment for the cows.
-Instead of absorbing the heat, as a metal or dark roof would, the white vinyl roof reflected the sun, driving down the barn's ambient temperature.
+The new waterproof roofing system had created a more comfortable environment for the cows.
+Instead of absorbing the heat, as a metal or dark roof would, the white vinyl roof reflected the sun, driving down the barn’s ambient temperature.
 As time went on, farm personnel noticed they turned the fans on later in the year, turned them off sooner, and did not always have them running at full speed.
-The barn was also quieter in bad weather without the metal roof, leading to less disruption in the cows' days.
+The barn was also quieter in bad weather without the metal roof, leading to less disruption in the cows’ days.

-Wynker's dairy, Artique Farms, Ltd., operates more profitably now thanks to the PVC roof.
-Not only is his herd producing more milk from fewer cows, but also he's realized savings on energy, building maintenance and veterinary bills.
+Wynker’s dairy, Artique Farms, Ltd., operates more profitably now thanks to the white PVC roof.
+Not only is his herd producing more milk from fewer cows, but also he’s realized savings on energy, building maintenance and veterinary bills.
 The reflective roof has made the herd happier and healthier.